sinnie/learn_web_dev/node.md

 To understand how this works, you must understand the event loop and the task queue.

 Because Node is a single-threaded, event-driven language, we can attach listeners to events.
 When those events fire, the listener executes the provided callback.
 Whenever you call `setTimeout`, `http.get`, or `fs.readFile`, Node.js sends these operations to a different thread, allowing V8 to keep executing the code.
 Node executes the callback when the counter has run down or the I/O operation/http operation has finished.
-Therefore, you can read a file while processing a request in your server, and then make an http call based on the read contents without blocking other requests from being handled. s
+Therefore, you can read a file while processing a request in your server, and then make an http call based on the read contents without blocking other requests from being handled.

-Node.js only provides one thread and one call stack, so when another request is being serverd as a file is read, its callback will need to wait for the stack to become empty.
+Node.js only provides one thread and one call stack, so when another request is being served as a file is read, its callback will need to wait for the stack to become empty.
 The __task queue (event queue, or message queue)__ is the place where callbacks are waiting to be executed.
 Callbacks are called in an infinite loop whenever the main thread has finished its previous task.

 #### Microtasks and Macrotasks
 Node actually has more than one task queue.
 It has one for microtasks and one for macrotasks.